VoIP is a better all-round solution for businesses in 2023 than landline services. We found six key differences to know:

 In any case, you'll want to check with your prospective service providers whether training for your employees and phone system users is included, if this training is also applicable for new employees who join the business after the phone system is set up, and in what form the training comes – a video series or in-person live workshops are the most common forms.

-Keeping everything running smoothly is an ongoing process, so you'll want to budget for unexpected maintenance.
-It can be difficult to account for all the possible costs and overheads associated with a new phone system installation, so just keep a contingency fund available if possible for those unexpected fixes and bumps in the first few months of getting the system up and running.
+Keeping everything running smoothly is an ongoing process, so you’ll want to budget for unexpected maintenance.
+It can be difficult to account for all the possible costs and overheads associated with a new phone system installation, so just keep a contingency fund available if possible, for those unexpected fixes and bumps in the first few months of getting the system up and running.

 Why You Might Want Landlines

 Landline phones are best for smaller companies with no plans to expand their employee base.
 A static staff count ensures no need for the extra trouble of installing additional physical lines down the road.
-They're also a fit for a location with no access to reliable internet, as this is the potential downside to relying on VoIP system.

 Why You Might Want VoIP

-VoIP phones are best for a wider range of companies: Small and medium sized businesses are best for cloud-based VoIP, due to the low upfront costs and high flexibility, while large businesses might want to consider an on-site VoIP system installation.
-Expanding companies will want a VoIP setup, provided they also have a solid internet connection.
-In most cases, you should get VoIP over landline phones.
+VoIP phones are best for a wider range of companies: Small and medium-sized businesses are best for cloud-based VoIP, due to the low upfront costs and high flexibility, while large businesses might want to consider an on-site VoIP system installation.
+Expanding companies will want a VoIP setup, provided they also have a solid internet connection. in a voice-over IP vs landline head-to-head, in almost all cases, there’s only one winner – VoIP.

 VoIP is an excellent and inexpensive way to grow your business and ensure that you are responding to your customers' needs effectively.
 The benefits over a traditional landline are many, as the thousands of companies that have already made the switch to VoIP will attest.

-Ready to make the modernize your business and make the move to VoIP?
+Ready to make modernize your business and make the move to VoIP?
 Our online VoIP comparison tool will get you there, generating bespoke quotes for your company.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page